Table of Contents

 Water distillation – a lengthy process

-Depending on the type of home water distiller you buy, you may need to wait between 4 and 6 hours for your machine to filter a gallon of water.
+Depending on the type of home water distiller you buy, you may need to wait between 4 and 6 hours for your machine to filter one gallon of water.
 Like most in-depth pure water filtration methods, distillation is a lengthy process.
 Distilled water machines produce filtered water literally droplet by droplet.
 It will take several hours for a distiller’s water tank to fill to the brim with distilled water.

 Larger water distillers are designed to be a bit more efficient, and can produce distilled water at a faster rate.
 These units may be able to produce up to 3 gallons of water per hour.
 Just be aware that they usually require more kitchen space, and aren’t suitable for everyone.
 Countertop water distillers tend to be more preferable for a standard kitchen space.